Villiger Sons

 Villiger Sons (officially Villiger Söhne Holding AG) is a Swiss multinational concern which manufactures and sells cigars and cigarillos and other tobacco products.
-Founded in 1888, the company is family owned and managed in the fourth, respectively fift generation, and employs over 1,200 people worldwide.
+Founded in 1888, the company is family owned and managed in the fourth, respectively fifth generation, and employs over 1,200 people worldwide.
 Villiger has a revenue of approximately CHF 140 million (as of 2025).
-Besides owning several factories as subsidiaries in countries such as the Dominican Republic, Nicaragua and Indonesia.Villiger is also present on the U.S. market and has opened a new subsidiary of Villiger North America, Inc. in Doral, Florida in 2016.
+Besides owning several factories as subsidiaries in countries such as the Dominican Republic, Nicaragua and Indonesia.
+Villiger is also present on the U.S. market and has opened a new subsidiary of Villiger North America, Inc. in Doral, Florida in 2016.